CFB Comox: Commercial airline service

-During the late 1950s, Pacific Western Airlines was serving the airfield with nonstop and one-stop direct flights to Vancouver operated with Douglas DC-3 aircraft with the one-stop service being flown via Campbell River, British Columbia.
+During the late 1950s, Pacific Western Airlines served the airfield with nonstop and one-stop direct flights to Vancouver operated with Douglas DC-3 aircraft with the one-stop service being flown via Campbell River, British Columbia.
 By the early 1960s, the airline had expanded their DC-3 service with nonstop flights to Port Hardy as well.
-Pacific Western then introduced turboprop service with the Convair 640 (which the airline called the "Javelin Jet-Prop") and was continuing to operate nonstop flights to Vancouver, Port Hardy, and Campbell River during the late 1960s.
+Pacific Western then introduced turboprop service with the Convair 640 (which the airline called the "Javelin Jet-Prop") while continuing to operate nonstop flights to Vancouver, Port Hardy, and Campbell River during the late 1960s.
 The airline then began operating jet service into the airfield with the Boeing 737 and in 1975 was operating two nonstop 737 flights a day to Vancouver.
 Pacific Western would continue to serve Comox with Boeing 737-200 jet flights through the mid-1980s by which time the air carrier had become an all-jet airline.
 By 1995, the airfield no longer had jet service with flights to Vancouver being operated by either Air BC flying Air Canada Connector codeshare service with De Havilland Canada Dash 8 turboprops or by Time Air operating Canadian Airlines Partner codeshare service with Dash 8 and Short 360 turboprops.
 According to the Official Airline Guide (OAG), Air BC and Time Air were operating a combined total of ten round trip nonstop flights on weekdays between Comox and Vancouver at this time.

 In 2003, the public airport terminal received a complete renovation, increasing the flow of people through the terminal by an average of nearly 400 people per day, as well as building a customs area.
 In the early 2000s Air Transat and Sunwing Airlines were flying to Mexico during the winter months, but discontinued service about a decade ago.

-In April 2012, a Boeing 777 operated by Korean Air Boeing 777 made an emergency landing at Comox after the airline received a bomb threat.
+In April 2012, a Boeing 777 operated by Korean Air made an emergency landing at Comox after the airline received a bomb threat.
 The flight was diverted to the airbase at escorted by F-15 Eagle fighter jets from the US Air Force that had been scrambled from Portland, Oregon.
 Korean Air Flight 72, with 149 people on board, had taken off from Vancouver International Airport headed for Seoul, South Korea, at 2:30 p.m.
 PT Tuesday.
 The crew turned back off the north coast of B.C. after a bomb threat was made in a telephone call. it was one of the largest passenger airliners to fly into Comox.